Home Health How to Request Medical Records

 EXPAND

-Each state has laws for how long it must keep records.
-Most states mandate providers keep records for five to 10 years, and the median time period is seven years.
+Each state has laws regarding how long medical records must be kept.
+Most states mandate providers keep records for five to ten years, and the median time period is seven years.
 For a complete list, visit HealthIT.gov.

-Another option for obtaining records is to fill out a request with consumer reporting agency MIB, which was created under the Fair Credit Reporting Act.
-It collects and shares your medical data with insurance companies.
-You have a right to the data it collects about you and you can fill out a request directly on its website.
+Another way to obtain records is to fill out a request with the consumer reporting agency MIB, which collects and shares your medical data with insurance companies.
+It must provide your records upon request once per year per the Fair Credit Reporting Act, and you can fill out a request form directly on its website.

 Requesting Military Medical Records

-If you need to request military medical records, you’ll need to reach out to the U.S. Department of Veterans Affairs.
+If you need to request military medical records, contact the U.S. Department of Veterans Affairs.
 The VA houses all military medical records across branches of the service.

-Fill out standard VA Form 180 to start the process moving.
+You can get access to these records by filling out standard VA Form 180.
 Mail the completed form to the correct records custodian listed on the form.
-If you have any issues, contact the VA at 800-827-1000 to find the closest VA office to you, where you will work with a patient advocate who can help you.
+If you have any issues, contact the VA at 800-827-1000 to find the closest VA office, where you will work with a patient advocate who can help you.

-If you separated from the service after Jan.
-1, 2014, your paperwork will likely be digitized.
-As long as your service treatment records, or STRs, don’t contain classified information, you should be able to get them through your Department of Defense electronic patient portal, through TRICARE Online or through Genesis, the DOD’s military health system.
+As long as your service treatment records, or STRs, don’t contain classified information, you should be able to get them through your Department of Defense electronic patient portal, TRICARE Online or Genesis, the DOD’s military health system.
 (TRICARE is moving its patient communications and records from its portal to the Genesis portal.)

 Electronic Records and Patient Portals

-More than 90% of health care systems, including hospitals, doctor groups, insurance companies and the VA, have Electronic Health Records systems.
+The majority of health care systems have Electronic Health Records systems.
 EHRs provide patient portals that store medical records and streamline doctor-patient communication and prescription management.

 Portals let you read, download and print stored health information.
-Records typically available through portals include summaries of recent doctor visits, lab results, medication lists, allergies, immunizations and discharge summaries.
-Many labs, including LabCorp and Quest, also have their own portals.
+Records typically available through portals include summaries of doctor visits, lab results, medication lists, allergies, immunizations and discharge summaries.
+Many labs, including LabCorp and Quest, also have separate portals.

-Patient portals, however, may not contain operation reports and physician’s notes.
-You may need to contact your doctor or specialist directly for more complete information.
+Patient portals, however, may not contain detailed operation reports or physician’s notes.
+For more complete information, you may need to contact your doctor or specialist directly.

 How Long Does It Take?